 Pathologists usually require a combination of immunohistochemical tests to help them decide if the abnormal cells are mesothelial cells or if they are from another part of the body.

 In order distinguish between mesothelioma and other conditions, some pathologists may use other immunohistochemistry tests including BAP1 and mTAP.
 Normal cells in your body will make these proteins.
 However, these proteins are not produced in many cases of mesothelioma.
 If these proteins are not detected in the immunohistochemistry test this may help your pathologist make the diagnosis of mesothelioma.

 There are three types of mesothelioma based on how the cells look when examined under the microscope.
 Pathologists decide the type by looking at the size and shape of the cells and the way the cells stick together.

 Desmoplastic mesothelioma is another type of mesothelioma that is related to the sarcomatoid type.
 Desmoplastic mesothelioma can be challenging for the pathologist to diagnose.
 The tumor is made up of dense fibrous tissue with abnormal spindle cells.

 The histologic type is important because patients with the epithelioid type will typically have the best prognosis followed by biphasic then sarcomatoid.
 The histologic subtype may influence what surgical procedures or therapies are used to treat your specific type of mesothelioma.

 A margin is the normal tissue that surrounds a tumour and is removed with the tumour at the time of surgery.
-If you underwent a complete resection with an extrapleural pneumonectomy, your pathologist will look for tumor in closest proximity to the resected edge of the specimen
+If you underwent a complete resection with an extrapleural pneumonectomy, your pathologist will look for tumor cells at the cut edge of the tissue.